jhtran989/CS-351-Project-2/README.md

 #### GUI version

-The combo boxes are set to an initial value so I don't have to handle the case where the user forgot to choose an option before playing a domino
+The combo boxes are set to an initial value so I don't have to handle the case where the user forgot to choose an option before playing a domino.

+The implementation of the human and computer players in the GUI version used a good chunk of the same logic as the console version.
+However, due to time constraints, I wasn't able to properly move them up to the parent class, or even created a better design with maybe human and computer abstract classes instead of the single `PlayerBase` abstract class where both players share implementation from.
+So, a lot of the code is just copy and paste from the console version (however, there were specific variables that had to be moved around and changed a little to accommodate the GUI elements &mdash; i.e. updating the various `Label` objects).